Dear MendMeShop,

 If ACL reconstructive surgery is necessary, remember that proper post-surgery rehabilitation is very important, perhaps even more important than the surgery itself.
 Activities should set out to promote healing, increase flexibility in the knee and strengthen surrounding muscles.
 Your physical therapist will probably set up a "passive range of motion" program, and put you in a hinged knee brace for a month or two to prevent hyperextension or hyperflexion in the knee.
 An important point for ACL patients to remember after surgery is that every effort must be made to increase range of motion and flexibility at the knee.

 Treatment differs from case to case depending on the degree of instability in the knee and the patient's activity level.
-Treating an ACL injury with rest, Cold Compression, Ultrasound Therapy, and Blood Flow Stimulation Therapy will speed healing and improve the function of the knee so you can return to your normal activities.
+Treating an ACL injury with rest, a Cold Compress or Ice Pack and Circulation Boost will help reduce inflammation and improve the function of the knee so you can return to your normal activities.
 Once the ACL has improved and activities can be resumed, you will first want to build muscle strength around the knee under the guidance of a physical therapist.

 How to Order